Last updated on September 23rd, 2023 at 04:44 am

 What is dark technology for a tent?

 If you want to rest during the day, the dark room technology will keep most of the light out of the tent, making it darker.
-It will also keep the tent from getting too hot during the days of summer.
+It will also keep the tent from getting too hot during the day in the summer.

 What materials can block light?